 Theft and pick-pocketing is a risk in any major city.
 Be as difficult a target as possible by keeping bags close and closed.
 Keep your bag or camera where you can see them by wearing them in front of you, not over your shoulder.
 This is especially important if you are in a crowded area such as on a bus or an underground train.
 When in restaurants, bars, theatres or cinemas never leave your bag on the floor or over the back of your chair.
 Keep it where you can see it.

 Look after yourself and your friends

-Avoid risky behavior that might lead to your being a victim of a crime, such as being out late at night alone, traveling alone, or drinking excessively.
-If you go out with a friend, make sure they are all right before leaving without them.
+Avoid risky behavior that might lead to you being a victim of a crime, such as being out late at night alone, traveling alone, or drinking excessively.
+If you go out with a friend, make sure that they are all right before leaving without them.